khush-i97/CityPulse/README.md

 ## 🌟 Conclusion

-CityPulse demonstrates how to connect streaming systems with ML to build an end-to-end traffic prediction system.
+FlowSight demonstrates how to connect streaming systems with ML to build an end-to-end traffic prediction system.
 It taught me how to debug Spark, handle schema mismatches, structure data pipelines, and deploy a basic ML model using FastAPI.

 ### 📄 Technologies Used